-With some research on the local geography and a knowledge of what makes their wines unique, we focused on the local rock ‘schist’.
-This rock over time forms strong contrasting lines that reflect the landscape above, this in turn reflects the time the winemaking process takes to create outstanding wines.
-This rock formation also plays a hand in shaping the wines flavour as it is the rocky soils and dry climate that make the wines of this vineyard what they are.
+With some research on the local geography and a knowledge of what makes their wines unique, we focused on the local rock ‘schist’ found in the soils of the vineyard from the nearby Pisa Range.
+This rock, over time, forms strong contrasting lines reflecting the landscape above, this in turn reflects the time the wine making process takes to create outstanding wines.
+This rock formation also plays a hand in shaping the wines’ flavour as it is the rocky soils and dry climate that make the wines of this vineyard what they are.

 We took a cross-section of the schist rock and printed it over a simple brown sustainable card.
-To create a connection to the master brand we introduced the copper line that flows around the packs, this reflects the copper roof of the winery and the brand logo on their labels.
-The dark lower section represents what is happening below the earth and the light section the mountains (Pisa Range) rising above and giving it a sense of place (embossed section).
+To create a connection to the master brand we introduced the copper line that flows around the packs, which reflects the copper roof of the winery and the brand logo on their labels.
+The dark lower section of the packaging represents what is happening below the earth and the light section the mountains (Pisa Range) rising above to give a sense of place (embossed section).